marcglasberg/asyncredux.com/react/miscellaneous/persistor.md

 </TabItem>
 </Tabs>

-As explained, the `ClassPersistor` supports serializing both JavaScript objects and ES6 classes.
+As explained, the `ClassPersistor` supports serializing ES6 classes.
-However, if you have classes in the state, you will need to list them all in the `classesToSerialize` parameter above.
+However, you will need to list all class types in the `classesToSerialize` parameter above.

 For example, consider the _Todo List_ app shown below, which was created in our [tutorial](../category/tutorial).